-I had chemotherapy as a child.
-I am now pregnant.
-Will my previous exposure to these drugs cause birth defects in my baby?
+I’m pregnant, and I had chemotherapy as a child.
+Will that cause birth defects in my baby?

-Probably not.
-So far, studies do not suggest that exposure to chemotherapeutic agents in childhood increases the chance for birth defects in the children of women who later become pregnant.
+At this time, studies do not suggest that exposure to chemotherapy in childhood increases the chance for birth defects in the children of women who later become pregnant.

-If I need chemotherapy in early pregnancy, can it cause birth defects or a miscarriage?
+If I need chemotherapy in early pregnancy, can it cause birth defects?

 In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
 This is called her background risk.
-Exposure to chemotherapy early in pregnancy has been associated with an increased chance of birth defects.
-There have also been case reports of healthy babies born to women who underwent chemotherapy during the first trimester.
+While there have been case reports of healthy babies born to women who had chemotherapy during the first trimester, exposure to chemotherapy early in pregnancy has been associated with increased risk of birth defects above the background risk.
 The chance for birth defects to happen is greatest when the fetus is exposed to chemotherapy during the first trimester of pregnancy.
-This is because the first trimester is when many of the internal and external structures of the developing baby are forming and cells are growing quickly.
-Exposure to chemotherapeutic drugs during the first trimester may also increase the chance for spontaneous miscarriage.
-Therefore, if possible, chemotherapy should be avoided during the first trimester of pregnancy.
-You can contact a MotherToBaby specialist with the name of your particular medication to see what information is available for your particular therapy.
+This is because the first trimester is when much of the baby’s body is developing and cells are growing quickly.
+Exposure to chemotherapeutic drugs during the first trimester may also increase the chance for miscarriage and fetal deaths.
+If possible, chemotherapy should be avoided during the first trimester of pregnancy.

 Are there any risks from chemotherapy later in pregnancy?

-Possibly.
 The chance for birth defects is less when chemotherapy is given in the second or third trimester.
 Most organ system development is completed by the beginning of the second trimester.
-However, the brain and the reproductive system may still be sensitive to the medications after the first trimester.
+However, the brain and the reproductive system may still be sensitive to some medications after the first trimester.

-Exposure to chemotherapeutic drugs in the second and third trimester has been associated with a greater risk for premature birth, higher rate of stillbirth, low birth weight, and a temporary reduction in some of the baby’s blood cells (low blood counts).
+Exposure to chemotherapeutic drugs in the second and third trimester has been associated with a greater chance for premature delivery (delivery before 37 weeks of pregnancy), higher rate of stillbirth, low birth weight, and a temporary reduction in some of the baby’s blood cells (low blood counts).

-Are some chemotherapeutic drugs safer than others for use in a pregnancy?
+Are some chemotherapeutic drugs less harmful than others during pregnancy?

-Yes.
-Some chemotherapy drugs show a stronger link with an increase in birth defects than others.
-Although no chemotherapeutic drug can be considered safe for use in pregnancy, certain drugs may be less likely to cause birth defects.
-In addition to the specific chemotherapeutic drug used for maternal therapy, factors such as the number of medications, used during pregnancy, how often they are taken, how long the medications are used, and the trimester they are used, can also influence the outcome.
+Some chemotherapy drugs show a stronger link with an increase in birth defects than others, and certain medications may be less likely to cause birth defects.
+Different factors, such as the number of medications used during pregnancy, how often they are taken, how long the medications are used, and the trimester in which they are used can also affect the outcome.
 Please call MotherToBaby at 1-866-626-6847 to speak with an information specialist about your specific treatments.

-If I undergo chemotherapy while I am pregnant, can it cause problems for my child as they grow older?
+If I have chemotherapy while I am pregnant, can it cause problems for my child as they grow older?

-It is unclear and it may depend on the medication(s) used or what trimester they are used.
-In some studies, a higher risk of premature delivery is reported with use of the medications.
-Premature delivery, on its own, is associated with a higher risk of long-term adverse effects for the baby.
-Studies are unclear if the adverse effects reported in some studies are the result of the prenatal exposure to the medication, the premature delivery or a combination of both.
+It can depend on the medication(s) used or in what trimester they are used.
+In some studies, a higher risk of premature delivery is reported with use of some medications.
+Premature delivery is associated with a higher risk of long-term adverse effects for the baby.
 In other studies, growth restriction or low/lower birth weight have been reported.
-Again, this may have effects on the infant that may not be related to the drug directly.
-More studies are needed.
+It’s unclear if the adverse effects reported in some studies are due to a medication, other factors, or a combination of factors.

 Please click here for references.